 2. Recruiters want to talk to you.

-4. Find the right job for you.
+4. Find the right opportunity for you.

-5. Start earning and gaining relevant experience right away.
+5. Start earning right away.

-If your top priority right now is finding a part-time position on or off campus, Handshake is also the best place to find VCU-approved Federal Work-Study positions, paid undergraduate research opportunities, and local and remote part-time jobs.
+If your top priority right now is finding a part-time position on or off campus, Handshake is the best place to find VCU-approved Federal Work-Study positions, paid undergraduate research opportunities, and local and remote part-time jobs.

 6. Connect to the organizations you want to work for.